STOP DATA BROKER ABUSE

 Do not submit this personal information directly to brokers if you believe you are at additional risk by disclosing this information.

 You can learn what data brokers know about you and ask them to remove it.
-If you hear back, come back to the page to let the CFPB know how this went.
+If you hear back, come back to the page to let us know how this went.
 You may be asked to provide further information to confirm who you are.
 (If a broker asks you to provide information you don’t want to share, you can simply end the process and report what happened below)

 Step 2